I’m happy to share some tips to help optimize the likelihood of your content making its way around the social media globe.

-1. Your audience is always the centre of your content.
+1. Your audience is always the center of your content.

-Before you create or share content, first ask yourself if it’s something your audience will enjoy it.
+Before you create or share content, first ask yourself if it’s something your audience will enjoy.
 Remember, your audience is always the focus of your content.

 When baking, always consider the people that will be eating it!

-The ingredients you’re going to put into a cake or dessert are for other people to enjoy, not just for you, so make sure your yummy creations that ravishes them.
+The ingredients you will put into a cake or dessert are for other people to enjoy, not just for you, so make sure your yummy creations ravish them.

 2. Premium Quality Content